 Currently there are also no proven preventive strategies for leukemias.
 However, adopting a healthy lifestyle may help to prevent disease.
 This includes:

 Most people who develop acute leukemia have no known risk factors and the leukemia develop spontaneously.
 There are however some factors which may increase the risk of developing certain types of leukemia.
-These are:

 The diagnosis of acute leukemia is usually confirmed after performing a bone marrow test.
 The sample extracted during the procedure is used to confirm the type of leukemia and define certain characteristics which may guide treatment options.